DavidAnson/markdownlint/doc/Rules.md

 # Another top-level heading
 ```

-To fix, structure your document so that there is a single h1 heading that is
+To fix, structure your document so there is a single h1 heading that is
-the title for the document and all later headings are h2 or lower level
+the title for the document.
+Subsequent headings must be
-headings:
+lower-level headings (h2, h3, etc.):

 ```markdown
 # Title